apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel says Hezbollah operative captured in naval raid**
+**Third ‘Venom’ film tops box office, Tom Hanks flick debuts third**

-You can read more about it [here](https://www.bbc.com/news/articles/cm2zeyvpnkxo).
+You can read more about it [here](https://nypost.com/2024/11/02/entertainment/third-venom-film-spends-second-week-at-no-1/).

 ## Requirements
 - Python 3.8